srvarma7/Hola_Frogger/README.md

 - Improved Map functionalities.
 - All new Challenges screen.
 - Shows challenges.
-- Gives you statics of the achievements.
+- Gives you statistics of the achievements.

 ## Iteration 1 (Features) -
 - Frogs with threatened status.